- For Teachers

 The subjunctive is the mood of a verb used to show hopes doubts wishes etc..
 It is not used very much in modern British English, surviving in a few expressions such as 'If I were you' in the 2nd Conditional and expressions like 'God save the Queen' and 'so be it'.
 In American English, the present subjunctive is more common, so people say 'I recommend he be promoted'.

-Browse the following links to other content related to 'Subjunctive' from the 'Verbs and Tenses' grammar category:
+Browse the following links to other content related to the term 'Subjunctive' from the 'General' vocabulary category: